RealKingPranit/MathOs/README.md

 # MathOs
 By RealKingPranit

-TO RUN THIS CLICK MATHOS.BAT FILE TO RUN THANKS
+TO RUN THIS CLICK MATH_OS.BAT FILE TO RUN THANKS

 This is a math week model at 22/12/2023 at pacific world school